laravel/docs/eloquent.md

 #### Dynamic Scopes

 Sometimes you may wish to define a scope that accepts parameters.
 To get started, just add your additional parameters to your scope.
-Scope parameters should be defined after the `$query` argument:
+Scope parameters should be defined after the `$query` parameter:

     <?php